PRIVACY POLICY

 10. HOW DO WE PROTECT YOUR PERSONAL INFORMATION?

-We, Kering Foundation, are strongly committed to keeping your personal information safe.
+We, Kering Fondation, are strongly committed to keeping your personal information safe.

 To do so, we design our services with your safety in mind.
 Within our group, we have dedicated teams managing and ensuring the security and privacy of your personal information.
-We have adopted specific technical and organisational security measures to protect personal information against accidental or unlawful destruction, accidental loss, alteration, unauthorised disclosure or access.
+We have adopted specific technical and organizational security measures to protect personal information against accidental or unlawful destruction, accidental loss, alteration, unauthorized disclosure or access.

 For example, whenever personal information is passed between your device and our servers, we ensure that it is encrypted using Secure Sockets Layer (“SSL”) and/or other security methods.
 We implement Hyper Text Transfer Protocol over Secure Socket Layer (“HTTPS”) in order to protect your connection to our website.
 All your personal information is stored on secured servers.

-We have also established a specialised personal information security management system.
-For example, we strictly control the scope of authorisation of our employees who have access to the personal information that we collect and process.
-We regularly review our information collection, storage and processing practices, including physical security measures, to guard against any unauthorised access and use.
+We have also established a specialized personal information security management system.
+For example, we strictly control the scope of authorization of our employees who have access to the personal information that we collect and process.
+We regularly review our information collection, storage and processing practices, including physical security measures, to guard against any unauthorized access and use.

 We conduct security and privacy protection training courses and tests on a regular basis to enhance our employees’ awareness of the importance of protecting personal information.
 We take commercially reasonable steps to make sure that our business partners and third-party service providers are able to protect your personal information.
 Our employees and those of our business partners and third-party service providers who have access to your personal information are subject to enforceable contractual obligations of confidentiality and specific contractual privacy provisions.